mobilejazz/harmony-reference/docs/best-practices/design-guidelines/design-guidelines.md

 ```

 :::caution Exceptions
-In extremelly large projects with a huge amount of screens, we can use pages to split the design in different areas (i.e. Onboarding, Dashboard, Profile, Settings, etc.) and use one page for each flow.
+In extremely large projects with a huge amount of screens, we can use pages to split the design in different areas (i.e. Onboarding, Dashboard, Profile, Settings, etc.) and use one page for each flow.
 :::

 **Components**